Ishiah7/Anime-API-Project/README.md

 # Anime-API-Project

-Just messed around with an unofficial myanimelist.com API
+Just messed around with an unofficial myanimelist.com API.